aksommerville/fullmoon/README.md

 - - [ ] Pippin?
 - [ ] Review passwords.
 Seems like only one letter is changing with each treasure i pick up.
 - - It should involve convolution somehow, so changing one letter forces the others to change (even if just 1 bit of plaintext).
+- - While we're at it: Expand to 6 letters.
+16 bits of plaintext and 14 bits of checksum.
 - [ ] Design-rule validation for passwords, eg can't have the wand if you don't have the feather
 - [ ] Some kind of fanfare, acknowledgement when you pick up a treasure.
-- [ ] Linux: appicon is mixed up.
+- [x] Linux: appicon is mixed up.
 Is it encoding to the fb format or something?
-- [ ] Encoding with the wand is changing our facedir
+- [x] Encoding with the wand is changing our facedir
+- [ ] Interior doors